littleosbook/aenix/doc/book/segmentation.md

 # Segmentation

-## Virtual memory

-In the x86 architecture, virtual memory can be accomplished in two ways:
-Segmentation and paging.
-Paging is by far the most common and versatile technique, and we'll implement it in the next chapter.
-Some use of segmentation is still necessary (to allow for code to execute under different privilege levels), so we'll use a minimal segmentation setup.

-It might be interesting to note that in x86\_64, segmentation is almost completely removed.

-Segmentation and paging is described in [@intel3a], chapter 3.

-## Segmentation

 Segmentation in x86 means accessing the memory through segments.
 Segments are portions of the address space, possibly overlapping, specified by a base address and a limit.
 To address a byte in segmented memory, you use a 48-bit